Gannett Co. Inc. (GCI) Shares Down Despite Recent Market Volatility

 Gannett Co.
-Inc. (NYSE: GCI)’s stock price has decreased by -1.26 compared to its previous closing price of 1.98.
-Despite this, the company has experienced a -6.01% fall in its stock price over the last five trading sessions.
+Inc. (NYSE: GCI)’s stock price has decreased by -0.55 compared to its previous closing price of 1.81.
+Despite this, the company has seen a fall of -9.09% in its stock price over the last five trading days.
 The Wall Street Journal reported on 11/04/22 that Gannett News Staffers Stage Daylong Strike

 Is It Worth Investing in Gannett Co.
 Inc. (NYSE: GCI) Right Now?

-The 36-month beta value for GCI is also noteworthy at 2.50.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 2 rating it as “sell.”
+Moreover, the 36-month beta value for GCI is 2.51.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 2 as “sell.”

 Sponsored